ryo-ohki-node/sideshift-API-nodejs/README.md

 ]

-# getShift(ID): Returns the shift data.
+getShift(ID): Returns the shift data.
 See https://docs.sideshift.ai/endpoints/v2/shift for output example

-# getBulkShifts(arrayOfIDs): same as getShift but with multiple shifts ID
-See https://docs.sideshift.ai/endpoints/v2/bulkshifts for output example
+getBulkShifts(arrayOfIDs): same as getShift but with multiple shifts ID See https://docs.sideshift.ai/endpoints/v2/bulkshifts for output example

-# getRecentShifts(limit): Returns the 10 most recent completed shifts.
+getRecentShifts(limit): Returns the 10 most recent completed shifts.
 Use limit param to change the number of recent shifts returned. limit must be between 1-100.
-[
+return: [
   {
     "createdAt": "2023-10-17T06:48:18.622Z",
     "depositCoin": "ETH",